Cole Fellowship Blog

 Puppet show from the Student Art Exhibition event!

-Overall, October felt like a whirlwind in the best possible way.
+October was a whirlwind in the best way.
 I worked on site more than ever, met so many visitors and watched the landscape shift into full fall color.
-It was a month of momentum and creativity, and it feels like everything is finally coming together.
+It was a month of momentum and creativity!

 September 2025